 The City of Anniston attempted to reduce the number of poverty-level families by providing financial support to agencies that increased employment opportunities, reduced living costs, and increased job training.
-With the provision of CDBG and HOME funding, low-income families were assisted in becoming independent and self-sufficient.
-The City-funded agencies that serve children and youth from low-income families to provide a foundation for high educational achievement which is highly correlated with reduced poverty.
+With the provision of CDBG, CDBG-CV, and HOME funding, low-income families were assisted in becoming independent and self-sufficient.
+The City-funded agencies that serve children and youth from low-income families provide a foundation for high educational achievement, highly correlated with reduced poverty.
+This year, this City used funding due to COVID to provide emergency food assistance and school supplies for low-income families.
+They also used the funding to provide healthcare.

 Actions taken to develop institutional structure.
+91.220(k); 91.320(j)

-91.220(k); 91.320(j) The City serves as the grantee and administrative agent for both the CDBG and HOME programs.
-The programs are housed within the Community Development Department and the day-to-day management is provided by the Community Development Coordinator who reports to the City Manager.
-City personnel provides support for the administration of the program from the Finance Department, Engineering Division, Public Works Department, Code Enforcement Division, and Planning Department.
+The City serves as the grantee and administrative agent for both the CDBG and HOME programs.
+The programs are housed within the Community Development Department, and the day-to-day management is provided by the Community Development Coordinator, who reports to the City Manager.
+City personnel provides support for the program's administration from the Finance Department, Engineering Division, Public Works Department, Code Enforcement Division, and Planning Department.
 Close cooperation among these City departments is essential to efficient program management and effective services for City/ACCHC residents.
-The City also maintains contacts with experienced Community Development consultants who advise and train staff and assist with the preparation of plans and reports.
+The City also maintains contacts with experienced Community Development consultants who advise and train staff and assist with preparing plans and reports.